Choose Right Chart Type for Data Visualization. Part 5: Single-Value Data (Indicators) May 10th, 2017 by AnyChart Team

 Single-value data can be nicely visualized as indicators with the help of a Circular (Angular) Gauge chart, a Linear Gauge chart, or a Bullet chart.
 These are quite common solutions, for example, when you look for comparing current performance to some KPI or qualitative range.

 If that is not exactly what you need and would like to get as a result, check out the other articles in our Choose Right Chart Type for Data Visualization or (and) the free information resource of Chartopedia that we have recently launched.
-And at all events please remember: It is your data and conclusions you want to extract from them that have the final word on what chart type to pick in this or that situation.
+In any case, it is your data and conclusions you want to extract from them that have the final word on what chart type to pick in a situation.